-- planning and providing high-quality adaptive teaching to meet the needs of students; - the progress and development of every student in their class; - working closely with any learning support assistants or specialist staff to plan and assess the impact of support and interventions, and consider how they can be linked to classroom teaching; - working with the SENCO to review each student's progress and development, and decide on any changes to provision; - ensuring they follow this SEND policy and the SEN information report; and - communicating with parents through whole school processes, for example parent consultation evenings and progress reports.
+- planning and providing high-quality adaptive teaching to meet the needs of students through a graduated approach; - monitoring the progress and development of every student in their class; - working closely with any learning support assistants or specialist staff to plan and assess the impact of support and interventions, and consider how they can be linked to classroom teaching; - working with the SENCo to review each student's progress and development, and decide on any changes to provision; - ensuring they follow this SEND policy and the SEN information report; and - communicating with parents through whole school processes, for example parent consultation evenings and progress reports to: - o set clear outcomes and review progress towards them - o discuss the activities and support that will help achieve the set outcomes - o identify the responsibilities of the parent, the student and the school o listen to the parents' concerns and agree their aspirations for the student

-7.6 Parents/carers
+6.6 Parents/carers

 Parents/carers should inform the school if they have any concerns about their child's progress or development.
-Parents/carers of a student on the SEND register will always be given the opportunity to provide information and express their views about the student's SEND and the support provided.
+Parents/carers of a student on the SEND register will always be given the opportunity to provide information and express their views about their child's additional needs and the support provided.
 They will be invited to participate in discussions and decisions about this support.
 They will be:

-- asked to provide information about the impact of SEN support outside school and any changes in the student's needs; and - given the opportunity to share their concerns and, with school staff, agree their aspirations for the student.
+- asked to provide information about the impact of SEN support outside school and any changes in the student's needs; - given the opportunity to share their concerns and, with school staff, agree their aspirations for the student; and - given an annual report on the student's progress.

 The school will take into account the views of the parent/carer in any decisions made about the student.
-Further information about support that schools offer to parents/carers can be found in Part B.
+Further information about support that schools offer to parents/carers can be found in Part B. For parents/carers of children with EHC plans, they will be asked to attend the annual review as well as any interim meetings.